GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

         docker-compose stop
         ```

-    50. To remove the docker images for nginx, cffa and mongo
+    50. To remove the stored docker images for nginx, cffa and mongo

         ```bash
         docker image rm cffa:latest